About the Escondido Creek Trail

 Plans are underway for improvements to the Escondido Creek Trail that will beautify the space and increase access to parkland and recreational opportunities.
 This project aims to encourage safe and healthy lifestyles through an improved sense of security, enhanced street crossings, fitness and play amenities, native and CA-friendly landscaping, and further opportunities for walking and jogging in addition to improvements to the bike path.
 The goal is to revitalize the Creek Trail Corridor through enhanced activities and partnerships with local businesses, artists, schools and other organizations.

-- Increase access to parkland and expand park spaces
+- Increase access to parks and recreational spaces

 - Provide recreational and active transportation opportunities to bring as much positive activity to the area as possible

 - Provide consistency in the look, feel and branding of Creek Trail Corridor

 - Beautify the Creek Trail Corridor through artistic design elements and the planting of native, CA-friendly landscaping

 - Engage the community—there are many opportunities for partnerships with local businesses, artists, volunteers, schools, health care and environmental organizations, and so much more!